Aayushjn/FileDrive/README.md

    allure generate --single-file .\allure-results\
    ```

 Ensure all dependencies are set up and paths adjusted as needed.
+This will run all tests and generate an Allure report in the `allure-report` directory.
+Open the `index.html` file in a web browser to view the report.